act-rules/act-rules.github.io/_rules/links-identical-name-equivalent-purpose-b20e66.md

 ## Expectation

-When followed, the links in the set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource).
+When followed, the links in each set of target elements resolve to the [same resource][] or to [equivalent resources](#equivalent-resource).
 Resolving the links includes potential redirects, if the redirects happen instantly.

 ## Assumptions